Why I love writing morning pages

+I love writing my morning pages, it’s such a meditative and insightful activity to on a daily basis.
 I have received such a positive response to my last post about writing morning pages, and I am utterly thrilled.
 It’s wonderful to know that something that is making such a difference to my wellbeing and mental health is also striking a chord with others.

-I’ve received a few more questions via email and DMs about how to get going with morning pages so I thought I’d write a specific post here to help you all on your morning pages journey.
+I’ve received a few more questions via email and Instagram DMs about how to get going with morning pages so I thought I’d write a specific post here to help you all on your morning pages journey.

 The most common question I’ve been receiving is ‘what do I write about?’